Parents Walk In at the Worst Time

 - On an advert for insurance (perhaps Norwich Union?).
 A teenager's grandmother approaches his room with a cup of tea and is greeted by cries of 'Yes!
 I love you!' from the room.
 Of course, he's actually just been informed how cheap his insurance quote is.

 - Seitokai Yakuindomo has this happen to Suzu and Takatoshi when they're working on papers for the student council.
 Her mother walks in after she fell on top of him after tripping from a rotating chair.
-Since her mother is a big pervert, she's actually ecstatic at the prospect of her daughter getting some.
+Since her mother is a big pervert, she's actually ecstatic at the prospect of her daughter getting some, much to her furious embarrassment.

 - Rosario + Vampire has a variation.
 When Tsukune goes back home for a few days, the harem follows him.
 Moka shows up as the girlfriend.
 However, the rest of the harem managed to get into his room without his mother noticing.
 When his mother shows up bringing tea for the two, she ends up seeing a Lover Tug-of-War.